AndreaFilippini/llm-movie-recommendation/README.md

 It is possible to interact with the LLM via a web interface defined by the gradio library.

 # Token Setup
-To take advantage of the application, it is necessary to prepare in the same folder as the project a **.env** file.
+To take advantage of the application, it is necessary to set up in the project folder a **.env** file.
 This file will contain the environment variables, one for each service access token, which will be automatically loaded via the **dotenv** library.

 The keys required for proper operation of the application are as follows: